Bandy: Background

-The sport's first published set of organized rules were codified in 1882 in England by Charles Goodman Tebbutt of the Bury Fen Bandy Club.
+The sport's first published set of organized rules was codified in 1882 by Charles Goodman Tebbutt of the Bury Fen Bandy Club.
 When the international federation was founded in 1955, it came about after a compromise between Russian and English rules, in which more of the English rules prevailed.

 Since association football was already popular in England, the codified bandy rules took after much of the football rules.
 Like association football, games are normally two 45 minute halves and there are 11 players per side.
 Players sticks are curved like large field hockey sticks and the bandy ball is roughly the size of a tennis ball with a cork core and hard plastic coating.
-Bandy balls are either orange or more commonly nowadays, cerise.
-Shouldering is allowed in checking situations and body contact therefore does occur, but body checking and fighting are illegal.
-The offside rule in bandy is in general similar to the offside rules used in association football.
-Goalkeepers use gloves made specifically for their position and wear them on both hands but do not use any type of stick.
+Bandy balls were originally usually red but are now either orange or more commonly cerise.